The Proof

 | Industry | Validates and normalises the industry name.
 Overly broad entries (e.g. "food") are flagged with specific suggestions.
 Invalid entries are rejected. |

-| Brand recognition | Checks whether the AI has reliable knowledge of this specific brand.
+| Organisation recognition | Checks whether the AI has reliable knowledge of this specific organisation.
 Results are advisory, not blocking. |

 Validation produces one of three outcomes: